exercism/v3/.github/ISSUE_TEMPLATE/implement-concept-exercise.md

 - If feature `K` is used, suggest using feature `L`.
 - ...

-To help the implementer get started, add a link to the language's analyzer document]
+To help the implementer get started, add a link to the language's analyzer document.

+If you don't know what analyzers are, feel free to leave this section empty.]

 ## Implementing